CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ### REMOVING CORRUPTION CARDS

-A character may choose to ignore the restriction that he tap to remove a corruption card (as printed on a corruption card), and suffer a -3 penalty to the dice roll to remove it.
-This means a character can remain untapped and still attempt to remove a corruption card (the roll is modified by -3), or that he can attempt to remove a corruption card even if he is already tapped or wounded (the roll is modified by -3).
+A character may choose to ignore the restriction that theytap to remove a corruption card (as printed on a corruption card), and suffer a -3 penalty to the dice roll to remove it.
+This means a character can remain untapped and still attempt to remove a corruption card (the roll is modified by -3), or that they can attempt to remove a corruption card even if they are already tapped or wounded (the roll is modified by -3).

-Each turn. a character may only make one removal attempt for each corruption card if he uses the -3 modifier.
+Each turn. a character may only make one removal attempt for each corruption card if they use the -3 modifier.

 {: .note }
 > **Example:** At the beginning of his organization phase, Tarcil has three corruption cards: _Lure of Nature_, _Lure of Expedience_, and _Lure of the Senses_.
 He taps and rolls to attempt to remove the _Lure of the Senses_; his roll is an 8, so the card is removed (greater than 6 was required).
 If instead, Tarcil had not tapped to attempt to remove _Lure of the Senses_, he would have failed (he would have needed to roll greater than a 9).